Cornell-Tech-Urban-Tech-Hub/UAIR/docs/CUSTOM_STAGES_GUIDE.md

 ### Example: Sentiment Analysis Stage

-Let's build a custom stage that adds sentiment scores to articles.
+This example demonstrates a custom stage that adds sentiment scores to articles.

 #### Step 1: Create the Stage Function